44 Flying Fast – Supersonic & Hypersonic Flight

 the minus sign denoting a nose-down moment.

 Interest in the theory and practice of supersonic flight continued at various research centers such as the NACA, with wind tunnel tests confirming the development of the high drag on an airplane in supersonic flight, which had been known as the “sound barrier.”
-Although Mach 1 is not a barrier per se, these conditions result in significant changes in the flow physics of the aircraft that can affect not only its flight performance but also its stability and control characteristics.
+Although Mach 1 is not a barrier per se, these conditions result in significant changes in the flow physics of the airplanes that can affect their flight performance, stability, and control characteristics.

 Mach Angle

-As an airplane flies closer to the speed of sound, pressure waves coalesce in front of the airplane and at supersonic flight conditions then a Mach cone forms at its nose.
+As an airplane flies closer to the speed of sound, pressure waves merge in front of the airplane, and at supersonic flight conditions, a Mach cone forms at its nose.

-The images below are schlieren flow visualization about a model of a fighter airplane in a supersonic wind tunnel.
+The figure below shows schlieren flow visualization images about a model of a fighter airplane in a supersonic wind tunnel.
 Notice the build-up in the number and intensity of the almost normal shock waves as Mach 1 is approached.
 In supersonic flight, the Mach cone becomes increasingly swept back with increasing flight Mach numbers.
 The angle \mu is used to denote the Mach angle, as given by

 (11) \begin{equation*} \mu = \sin^{-1} \left( \frac{1}{M_{\infty}} \right) \end{equation*}